agaiduk/AirAware/README.md

 The complete measurement data is available free of charge on [EPA website](https://aqs.epa.gov/aqsweb/airdata/download_files.html#Raw) for the years 1980-2017, measured every hour at all locations across US.
 The amount of data is ~10 Gb/year for years after 2000.

-## Methods
+## Method

 Spacial inter(extra)polation is a common problem.
-Here are some of the [methods](http://www.integrated-assessment.eu/eu/guidebook/spatial_interpolation_and_extrapolation_methods.html) for addressing it:
+Here are some of the [methods](http://www.integrated-assessment.eu/eu/guidebook/spatial_interpolation_and_extrapolation_methods.html) for addressing it, but to go as simple as possible, I will use inverse distance weighting to determine the pollution level in an arbitrary point.
-* Nearest neighbor method (Voronoi polygons)
-* Inverse distance weighting
-* Splines
-* Geostatistical methods (*kriging*)

-In addition, there are more complicated methods (e.g., http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0096111) that use information about the temperature and wind data to improve the accuracy of predictions.

 ## Challenges